 Written exams of 46th BCS suspended

-The written tests of the 46th BCS examination, scheduled to be held between August 28 and September 9, have been suspended today due to unavoidable circumstances.
+The written tests of the 46th BCS examination, scheduled to be held between August 28 and September 9, were suspended yesterday due to unavoidable circumstances.

-The Bangladesh Public Service Commission issued a press release in this regard today.
+The Bangladesh Public Service Commission issued a press release in this regard.

 The date and time of the tests (compulsory and post-related subjects) will be notified through a press release at an appropriate time, said the press release signed by Ananda Kumar Biswas, exam controller (cadre) of BPSC.